danspielman/Laplacians.jl/docs/src/Developing.md

 * Add docstrings to everything that needs it, and in particular to the routines you create.
 The API is built from the docstrings.
 * Run `julia make.jl; mkdocs build` in the `docs` directory to generate the documentation from the Markdown.

 * *WARNING*: You should not include any pages that are generated in the git repository.
-So, make sure that your .gitignore file contains the line `docs/build`.
+So, make sure that your .gitignore file contains the line `docs/build` and `docs/site`.

 * Once you like the documentation, you can upload it with